Skip to Main Content

 Chicago Citation Style

 This guide is a quick introduction to Chicago style, also called Turabian Style, and common citations.
-Consult the Chicago Manual of Style Online or check with a librarian for more detailed standards and procedures.
+Consult the Chicago Manual of Style Citation Quick Guide or check with a librarian for further guidance.

 Skip to a section on this page:

-Chicago style can take two forms.
-One form uses the combination of brief, in-text citations in the body of the paper and a reference list with full, corresponding citations at the end of the paper just like MLA and APA styles.
-This form of Chicago style is called the Author-Date system.
+The Author-Date system of Chicago style uses the combination of brief, in-text citations in the body of the paper along with a reference list containing corresponding full citations for each source at the end of the paper.
+This system is similar to MLA and APA styles.

 I'm citing a...